Professing A Portrait

 Bossard was a homely house out of a tale.
 Old, it was.

-How many chapters were there to read between the clapboards?
+How many of its chapters could be read between the clapboards?

 I advanced through a parlor with a piano no one dared play.

-I found him in the nests of small offices pushed into the back.
+I found him in the nest of small offices pushed into the back.

 An explanation given, Dr. Gould sighed.
 Then he became himself.